What Is a Balance Sheet Report?

 - Balance Date - Choose from Custom, Today, End of Last Month, or End of Last Quarter (note that Jan 1, 2018 is the earliest date we can retrieve data from currently for Balance Sheets in Beta) - if you’ve changed your Fiscal Year End date, you can also choose from the extra options

 - Compare Dates - Check this box off and ensure you have a Start Date and End Date to compare with

 - Currency - Toggle between multiple currencies

 - Clicking More Actions in the top right will give you the option to Export for Excel, or Print your Report

 - The Balance Sheet shows balances for Parent Accounts only, export the Balance Sheet as a CSV to see more details

-- When comparing the Balance Sheet balances of asset, liability, and equity accounts on the Chart of Accounts, be sure to set the date range to start from the date of the first transaction in your business
+- When comparing the Balance Sheet balances of Asset, Liability, and Equity accounts with the Chart of Accounts / Trial Balance Report, ensure the date range is set to the date of the first transaction in your business

 Why are my balances incorrect?